 At Maidenhead Podiatry we find foot care during pregnancy is often overlooked with treatment only being sought towards the end of term, and frequently only because feet can no longer be reached.

-Pregnancy means many changes in a woman’s body and there are common complaints that develop over the nine month term.
+Pregnancy means many changes in a woman’s body and there are common changes that develop over the nine month term.

-One of these complaints, usually ignored, is foot pain.
+One of these complaints, usually ignored, is changes to feet and foot pain.

-A woman’s center of gravity moves forward during pregnancy due to the natural weight gain.
+A woman’s centre of gravity moves forward during pregnancy due to the natural weight gain.

 This leads to a new weight-bearing stance adding pressure in the knees and feet and a simple set of orthotics can bring relief and make life easier.